Diyas beats Kato to win 1st WTA title at Japan Women's Open | KitchenerPost.ca

 Diyas broke again in the 11th game of the second set to go up 6-5 before serving out to secure the title.

+"It was a tough match and I had to work for every point," Diyas said.
+"I have been trying to come in more at net to make points shorter and it worked."

+On her way to Sunday's final, Diyas dispatched second-seeded Zhang Shuai and defending champion Christina McHale.

-Her success avenged her disappointment in Japan three years ago, when she lost the final to Samantha Stosur.
+Her triumph avenged her disappointment in Japan three years ago, when she lost the final to Samantha Stosur.

 The 22-year-old Kato had never reached the quarterfinals at a WTA event before this tournament.